NBA Rumors: LeBron James Admits Lakers’ Playoff Chances ‘Slim To None,’ Vows To ‘Finish Out Strong’

 — Chicago Sports (@ChicagoSports) March 13, 2019

 LeBron James may already be 34, but he still hasn’t shown any sign of slowing down.
-In the Lakers’ recent victory over the Chicago Bulls, James proved that he remains as one of the best players in the league after posting 36 points, 10 rebounds, four assists, and two steals on 65.2 percent shooting from the field and 50.0 percent shooting from beyond the arc.
-Though the Lakers are no longer expected to compete in the NBA Playoffs 2019, James said that he intends to finish the 2018-19 NBA season strong and play every game like it is his last.
+In the Lakers’ recent victory over the Chicago Bulls, James proved that he is still one of the best players in the league after posting 36 points, 10 rebounds, four assists, and two steals on 65.2 percent shooting from the field and 50.0 percent shooting from beyond the arc.
+Though the Lakers are no longer expected to compete in this year’s playoffs, James said that he intends to finish the 2018-19 NBA season strong and play every game like it is his last.

 “I don’t talk about [being professional].
 That’s what I live,” James said.
 “You guys ask me questions, I answer questions, but I live being professional.
 I live playing every game like it’s my last.
 No matter what’s going on.
 You finish out strong.
 That’s just who I am.”

 If he remains healthy and continues to improve his chemistry with his young teammates, LeBron James and the Lakers definitely have the capability to change the narrative in the 2019-20 NBA season.
-However, it’s more likely than not that James will be playing alongside new faces in his second year wearing the Purple and Gold.
-When the season is over, Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka are expected to be aggressive in finding superstars to pair with James either via trade or free agency.
+However, it’s more likely than not that James will be playing alongside new faces in his second year wearing the purple and gold.
+When the season is over, Lakers president of basketball operations Magic Johnson and general manager Rob Pelinka are expected to be aggressive in finding superstars to pair with James either via trade or free agency.